 ExpressVPN protects your internet traffic and your DNS queries by running its own encrypted DNS on every VPN server.

-This video explains how exposed DNS requests threaten your privacy and how ExpressVPN’s private, encrypted DNS is both safer and faster.
+Exposed DNS requests threaten your privacy.
+ExpressVPN’s private, encrypted DNS is both safer and faster.
+Here's how:

 Every machine on the internet is identified by a string of numbers called an IP address.
 Your computer has an IP address, and so do all other computers, phones, servers, and networked devices.
 Some IP addresses are fixed, and some change periodically, and they are difficult for humans to remember.

 That’s why IP addresses of websites need to be translated into words and phrases better suited for humans.
 We call these words URLs (Uniform Resource Locators).